 This means that all traces of the caffeine in a can of Bang will be out of your body after 12 hours, and any positive effects from drinking the drink will have passed long before that time arrives.

 There are reports indicating that consuming energy drinks can cause people to fail drug tests.

 This is due to the presence of THC in the body which is linked to consuming Marijuana.
 The ingredients Riboflavin and ibuprofen contained in energy drinks can cause people to test positive for THC, although this is rare.

 Overall, if consumed in moderation, like any other energy drinks, I personally think that Bang energy drinks are safe for consumption.
 One serving of Bang energy drink contains 300mg of caffeine which is below the daily recommended dosage of 400mg.

 Of course, caffeine isn't the only ingredient that we need to consider when deciding if Bang is safe to consume or not.

 I'll address some of the other ingredients in a moment.

 No, Bang energy drinks aren't particularly bad for you if consumed in moderation.
 Bang is far from the wonder-drink that they sometimes claim it to be, but it probably isn't any worse for you than any other energy drink either.

 With all the controversy surrounding Bang with regard to their ingredient claims it's understandable why some people stay away from Bang altogether.
-Bang don't provide sufficient information about the quantity of Super Creatine, BCAA's or CoQ10 for us to know if there is enough of any of them inside a can to get any health benefits.
+Bang don't provide sufficient information about the quantity of Super Creatine, BCAA's or CoQ10 for us to know if there is enough of any of them inside a can to get any health benefits at all.

-Personally, I wouldn't recommend consuming Bang frequently due to its high caffeine content.
+Personally, I wouldn't recommend consuming Bang too frequently due to its high caffeine content.